We are not human beings having a spiritual experience. We are spiritual beings having a human experience. – Pierre Teilhard de Chardin

 It’s the stories and happy memories.

 Let’s say Carl called an online retail store to report a stone in the packaging that he had recently received through delivery.
 Yes, that’s right a stone.
 No doubt, he would be one angry customer.
-To add salt to injury, he has also been put on hold for 11 minutes with a mind-numbing hold music.
+To add salt to injury, he has also been put on hold for 11 minutes with mind-numbing hold music.
 The agent comes back and transfers his call to three other departments, before being disconnected.

 Carl, a famous celebrity in the San Francisco Bay Area, starts posting negative comments on social media.
 Carl vows to never ever again do business with the company again.
 Sadly, the company lost thousands of potential customers as Carl had a great online presence.